microsoftgraph/msgraph-sdk-powershell/README.md

     git clone https://github.com/microsoftgraph/msgraph-sdk-powershell.git -b dev
     ```

+2. Generate, pack and optionally publish `Graph.Authentication` module.

+    ```ps
+    . \msgraph-sdk-powershell\tools\GenerateAuthenticationModule.ps1 -RepositoryName {RepositoryName} -RepositoryApiKey {APIKey} -ModuleVersion {ModuleVersion} -Publish
+    ```

-2. Generate and pack PowerShell modules by tags.
+3. Generate, pack and optionally publish Microsoft Graph service PowerShell modules by tags.
 For a complete list of tags, see [OpenApiSplice](https://github.com/microsoftgraph/msgraph-openapi-introspection).

     ```ps
-    .\msgraph-sdk-powershell\tools\GenerateModules.ps1 -Tags "me.message", "users.message" -RepositoryApiKey {APIKey} -RepositoryName {RepositoryName}
+    . \msgraph-sdk-powershell\tools\GenerateModules.ps1 -Tags "subscriptions", "teams" -RepositoryName {RepositoryName} -RepositoryApiKey {APIKey} -ModuleVersion {ModuleVersion} -Publish
     ```

     This performs the following actions :
-    - Generates `Graph.me.message` and `Graph.users.message` PowerShell modules in `.\msgraph-sdk-powershell\src\me.message\me.message\` and `.\msgraph-sdk-powershell\src\users.message\users.message\` respectively.
+    - Generates `Graph.subscriptions` and `Graph.teams` PowerShell modules in `.\msgraph-sdk-powershell\src\subscriptions\subscriptions\` and `.\msgraph-sdk-powershell\src\teams\teams\` respectively.
     - Specifies modules dependencies for the generated modules.
-    - Packages and uploads the modules to the specified repository as `.nupkg` files.
-The generated `nupkg` can be found in `.\msgraph-sdk-powershell\artifacts`.
+    - Packages and publishes the modules to the specified repository as `.nupkg` files.
+The generated `nupkg` can be found in `.\msgraph-sdk-powershell\artifacts\subscriptions\` and `.\msgraph-sdk-powershell\artifacts\teams\` respectively.

+4. Generate, pack and optionally publish `Graph` roll-up module.

+    ```ps
+    . \msgraph-sdk-powershell\tools\GenerateRollUpModule.ps1 -RequiredModules "Authentication", "Subscriptions", "Teams" -RepositoryName {RepositoryName} -RepositoryApiKey {APIKey} -ModuleVersion {ModuleVersion} -Publish
+    ```

-    - Generates a `Graph` roll-up module manifest with the generated modules + `Graph.Authentication` module as its `DependsOn`.
+    This generates a `Graph` module manifest with the generated Graph service modules (`Graph.subscriptions`, `Graph.teams`) and `Graph.Authentication` module as its dependencies.

+***N.B - The `-Publish` switch in the generate{XYZ}.ps1 scripts is completely optional and can be omitted for scenarios where you only need to build and package a module.
+You only have to ensure that the dependencies are locally installed on your machine.***

 ## Run Generated Modules